 Next, you're going to add 2 2/3 cups King Arthur Unbleached All-Purpose Flour; and 1 cup milk.

 If you add the flour alternately with the milk (beginning and ending with the flour), the batter will retain more air.

 Mixing at medium-low speed, add about 1/3 of the flour, half the milk, another 1/3 of the flour, the remaining milk, then the rest of the flour.

-Spoon the batter evenly into the prepared pan; a muffin scoop works well here.
+Spoon the batter evenly into the prepared pan, filling the cups about 3/4 full; a muffin scoop works well here.

 Nice peaks, eh?
 I let these get a bit too brown; they should really be a pale golden brown, rather than this deeper color.